 4Review strategically

-5Organize into collections
+5Organize into albums

 Realistic Time Estimates